Don't mention shit about my disease and let me enjoy life.

 Your parent, your friend, your cousin.
 Someone you love is diagnosed, and whatever it is, it’s serious.
 Life halts, your perspective shifts.
 You feel horrible, scared, concerned.
-You want to be supportive, but you have zero idea what to do or say.
+You want to support someone with chronic illness, but you have zero idea what to do or say.

 It’s understandable.
-No one has prepared you for this.
+No one has prepared you to help support someone with chronic illness.
 But if there’s one rule you absolutely need to remember when someone entrusts you with the news of their chronic illness, it’s this:

 You’d think so, but in reality, a lot of well-meaning people get this so very wrong.

 To be on the safe (i.e. non-dicky) side, check out the advice below.
 These snippets of wisdom come straight from the source and pull no punches.
 Read carefully, then pull it together and go be somebody’s rock.

 How to support someone with chronic illness

 (How not to be an asshole when someone you love has a chronic illness)